gvwilson/fiction/iffy/index.md

 The sentry jerked as the ultra-dense needles pinged off one of its mechanical knees, then charged with a grinding sound that could almost have been a growl.

-A small shape dropped from the ceiling and landed on its back.
+Wales' toy bear dropped from the ceiling and landed on its back.
-Iffy had just an instant to recognize Wales' toy bear before the lights went out again.
+The lights went out again.
 One second, two, three…
 When they came on the sentry lay motionless on its side.
 The toy bear stood over it,